Evgkl98/langGrind/README.md

 - 🗂 ***Data Management***: SQLite

 ## Demo
-- Take a look at the demo.mp4 file in repo to see the all features
+- Check out this [video](https://youtu.be/n94lElQCwK0) to see all features of the app

 ## Platforms